flauwekeul/honeycomb/docs/guide/custom-hexes.md

 For `origin` the string `'topLeft'` is also valid, meaning the origin of the hex will be in the very top left corner.
 This is convenient when rendering hexes on screen and you treat a hex as a DOM element.
 DOM elements have their origin in their top left corner.

+For convenience, `Hex` has a static property `settings` that returns the settings of the (custom) Hex class.

 ## Custom properties

 Because `defineHex()` returns a class, you can simply extend that class to add your own properties and methods: